BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * If any Accident Elimination is randomized for the target in Untouchable, the roulette will now specify the only available accident kill.
 This was only working partially before.
   * Fixed misspelled Contract Target name in The Finish Line & Three-Headed Serpent.
-* **Current Plans:**
-  * Going through H2 to update Contract Mode Target images and add Photo Objectives.
-Might add more H2 targets and/or extra objectives afterwards, but I'd like to get these bigger milestones out of the way first.

 ---